PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

 - Since they make use of effects in bound electrons, when are XPS/Raman microscopy applicable to plasma experiments?
 Answer: Ex situ (off-site) measurements are used to investigate samples after the experiment.
 Examples like titanium oxidized by an O plasma, divertor components, etc.

-# Infrared Imaging and Two Color Pyrometry - Brett
+# Infrared Imaging and Two Color Pyrometry - Brett Biggs

 Motivations for optical methods: Many of the methods of plasma diagnostics provide precise data on the composition of the plasma at the cost of directly influencing the state of the plasma
   - Often sensors cannot withstand exposure to the extreme temperature